Blackpool 2018 – The Greatest Dancesport Festival You Can’t Miss this Spring

 To put it simply, Blackpool encourages excellence in dance and increases opportunities for the public to experience the best in dancesport.

-The 2018 Blackpool programme surely satisfies varied tastes of fans and the general public.
+Indeed, the 2018 Blackpool programme surely satisfies varied tastes of fans and the general public.

 In their latest press release Michael Williams, the Managing Director of Blackpool Entertainment Company Limited, has stated that this edition of the festival the audience will be delighted with the Empress Orchestra under the musical direction of Ashley Frohlick.
-The Empress Orchestra has prepared for this event more than 30 new orchestrations in addition to their current repertoire.
+Especially, The Empress Orchestra has prepared for this event more than 30 new orchestrations in addition to their current repertoire.

 How to get your Blackpool Ticket